mhjlam/MCML/README.md

 - `time_mc` - Simulates the time resolved backscattering of a semi-infinite medium with anisotropic scattering (by Scott Prahl).
 - `trmc` - Simple time-resolved Monte Carlo (by Steven L. Jacques, 1998).
 - `mc321` - Simple steady-state Monte Carlo in spherical, cylindrical and planar coordinates (by Steven L. Jacques, 2017).
-- `mcsubLIB` - A Monte Carlo subroutine written in C to be used as a building block for specialized applications, and with MATLAB integration (by Steven L. Jacques, 2010).
+- `mcsubLIB` - A small Monte Carlo subroutine library that can be used in other programs, and has MATLAB integration (by Steven L. Jacques, 2010).

-### Specialized Monte Carlo Programs
+### Advanced Monte Carlo Programs

 #### **mcxyz** - 3D Monte Carlo